telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/configuration.md

 ### Enable Paging

-To enable paging with the default settings, call the `Paegable` method without arguments.
+To enable paging with the default settings, call the `Pageable` method without arguments.

 ###### Example